22fnp/payload_control_board_2026/README.md

 Proceed to edit the project.
 Note Altium will keep track of changes relative to your local repository and the remote repository.

-If adding files to the project.
+Re-add the changed files to the project.
 `git add .`

 Commit to your branch.
 The quotation marks are part of the command.